 1. Gwen McCrae – Rockin’ Chair (album)

-With inspired instrumentation by the T.K. session team, one that rivaled any at Motown, Muscle Shoals, or Stax, and songwriting by Willie Hale, Clarence Reid, R&B legend Sonny Thompson, world renowned hitmaker Steve Alaimo, five time Billboard #1 pop artist Harry Wayne Casey, and the inimitable team of Willie Clarke and Clarence Reid, this is the album Gwen McCrae responded to the success of one-time husband and manager George McCrae’s platinum “Rock Your Baby” with, and her powerhouse vocal performance, fully heartfelt raw emotion, expressive range, dynamic control, improvisational je ne sais quoi, perfect rhythm and confidence have made this a go-to for true fans of soul, as well as hip hop and house producers looking for a million seller with some feeling, since it first came out, and all the way till today.
+With inspired instrumentation by the T.K. session team, one that rivaled any at Motown, Muscle Shoals, or Stax, and songwriting by Willie Hale, Clarence Reid, R&B legend Sonny Thompson, world renowned hitmaker Steve Alaimo, five time Billboard #1 pop artist Harry Wayne Casey, and the inimitable team of Willie Clarke and Clarence Reid, this is the album Gwen McCrae responded to the success of one-time husband and manager George McCrae’s platinum “Rock Your Baby” with, and her powerhouse vocal performance, fully heartfelt raw emotion, expressive range, dynamic control, rhythm, and confidence have made this a go-to for true fans of soul, as well as hip hop and house producers looking for a million seller with some feeling, since it first came out, and all the way till today.

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.